Ephigenia/franklin/README.md

 * 2010-10-14
 	* Added Twitter Search API Results counter for recording number of twitter followers, mentions and other stuff.
+	* Added Google Analytics Data API Test for recording pageViews and visits on a google analytics profile

 * 2010-10-07
 	* made sure a filename for the data files only contains valid characters